Data-Science-for-Linguists-2022/Latin-Indirect-Speech/final_report.md

 I chose this project topic as I have an interest in historical linguistics and languages.
 I felt the corpus I found, the PROIEL Treebank, would be suitable for examining potential change throughout Latin's history, as it contains both early (1st century BCE) and later (4th-5th century CE) texts.
+Additionally, the amount of texts in each era was the same (3 each).

 I settled on looking at indirect speech as I remembered having encountered a complementizer while trying to read a later Latin text, and being puzzled by it, since I was more familiar with the accusative + infinitive construction.